SheetJS/docs.sheetjs.com/docz/docs/02-getting-started/01-installation/02-frameworks.md

 :::

-## XLS Support
+## Encoding support

-If XLS support is required, `cpexcel.full.mjs` must be manually imported:
+If Encoding support is required, `cpexcel.full.mjs` must be manually imported:

 ```js
 /* load the codepage support library for extended support with older formats  */